 You’ve crafted the perfect landing page copy.
 It’s downright brilliant.
 It’s persuasive and succinct.
-It cuts to the heart of your offer, focuses on the visitor and is set to blow your control page out of the water.
+It cuts to the heart of your offer, focuses on the visitor, and is set to generate a bunch of leads.

 You hit launch.
 Away it goes.
 Traffic pours in from your campaigns and you start seeing results.